 You can search for packages using pacman with :

-This shall return all the packages which contains the given string provided in the brackets.
-This returns all the packages which have a matching string in package name or description.
+This shall return all the packages which contain the given string provided in the brackets.
+This returns all packages with a matching string in the package name or description.

-This would return a bunch of results like firefox, ufw, openfire, etc which have the word “fire” anywhere in their name or description.
+This would return many results like firefox, ufw, openfire, etc, which have the word “fire” anywhere in their name or description.
 You can also use pacsearch like :

 2. Listing All Installed Packages With Pacman